 Recreation: Ambia, Fowler, Oxford, Otterbein, Boswell, and Earl Park all have clean, shady, pleasant town parks with large and safe play areas for children.
 Earl Park's Adventure Park is a marvelous playscape featuring castles, ships, barns, swings, slides, speaking tubes, climbing challenges, and more.

 Four towns host festivals.
 Earl Park's Fall Festival is a whopper that annually attracts 45,000 people to this town of 348.
 Camping, a variety of free entertainment, flea markets, and food options galore bring people from hundreds of miles away.
 Oxford hosts the annual Dan Patch Days celebrating the famous race horse born here.
 Extensive Dan Patch memorabilia highlight this event.
 Otterbein hosts the annual Otterbein Street Festival, a summer celebration which offers a wide variety of events and activities for the whole family.
-The Fowler Chamber of Commerce hosts the Harvest Festival featuring Arts and Crafts, Rib cook-off, good food and more.
+Fowler hosts the Harvest Festival featuring Arts and Crafts, Rib cook-off, good food and more.

 Lafayette-West Lafayette is less than 30 minutes from most parts of Benton County and provides a large shopping mall, eclectic downtown stores, and a myriad of dining and entertainment options.
 Purdue University hosts many major arts and sporting events.